vk-cs/docs-public/docs/en/main/base/k8s/operations/addons/advanced-installation/install-advanced-registry/install-advanced-registry.md

 - Password.
 - The IP address of the registry.
 The Docker registry URL will look like this: `<IP address>:5000`.

-To learn how to connect to the registry, read the section [Connecting to Docker Registry](../../../../connect/docker-registry).
+To learn how to connect to the registry and use it in a Kubernetes cluster, read the section [Connecting to Docker Registry](../../../../connect/docker-registry).